All articles

 Follow this advice when considering extracurriculars

 If you are a sophomore, junior, or senior, you should ideally have an idea of the activities you want to focus on.
 Remember not to overextend yourself, especially if you're beyond freshman year.
 It's more valuable to invest significant time in a few activities than to have a lengthy list.
-Choose activities that will enable you to make a meaningful impact, for your personal growth or within the community.
+Select activities that enable you to make a meaningful impact, whether for personal growth or within the community.
 Choose quality over quantity.

 Extracurriculars are only one part of the college application.
 Don’t spend so much time focusing on them that you neglect academics.
 A well-balanced student possesses all the qualities to impress college admissions officers.